*This post may contain affiliate links. Read my disclaimer for more information.

 Selling car, what’s next?

 In April, we paused our debt snowball and decided to put every extra dime towards saving cash to purchase a new vehicle.
-We set a goal of $10,000 and we were able to accomplish that goal in just four months.
-Now, we are focusing on paying the underwater portion of my car balance, which is about $8,000.
+We set a goal of saving $10,000 and we were able to accomplish that goal in just four months.
+Now, we are focusing on paying the underwater portion to clear this auto loan debt, which is about $8,000.

 - How to create a zero-based budget